 Cause: The City has limited resources.
+The City has not received technical training in preparing financial statements and disclosures.

 Recommendation: We recommend that the City continually monitor the cost/benefit of preparing its own financial statements and note disclosures.

 Management's Response: City meets all audit reporting requirements and will continue to do so in the future.
 Currently the City Clerk, Mayor and other personnel review the annual financial statements.
 As additional resources become available, the City will review the cost/benefit involved with preparing the financial statements.